thrackle-io/rules-engine/docs/userGuides/rules/ACCOUNT-APPROVE-DENY-ORACLE.md

 5. The processor will then call the oracle address to check if the address to be checked is on the oracle's list:
 - Action types of Mint: check if the receiver address is an approved address.
 If the address is not on the approved list the transaction will revert.
 - Action types of Burn: check if the sender is a denied address.
 If the address is denied the transaction will revert.
-- Action types of Transfer, Sell, Buy: check if the sender or receiver is a denied address.
+- Action types of Transfer, Sell, Buy:
+    - Deny Oracle: check if the sender or receiver is a denied address.
 If either address is denied the transaction will revert.
+    - Approve Oracle: check if the sender or receiver is an approved address.
+If neither address is approved the transaction will revert.

 **The list of available actions rules can be applied to can be found at [ACTION_TYPES.md](./ACTION-TYPES.md)**